 Housing Land Audit (HLA)

-Scottish Planning Policy (2014) encourages planning authorities to actively manage their housing land supply and specifically requires that a five-year ongoing effective land supply is maintained to meet the identified housing land requirements identified in the Local Development Plan.
+Scottish Planning Policy (SPP) expects planning authorities to actively manage the housing land supply in their area and specifically requires that a five-year ongoing effective land supply is maintained to meet the identified housing land requirements identified in the Local Development Plan.

 The number of houses which are required to be built in each local authority area is called the 'Housing Land Requirement'.
-It is identified in the Strategic Development Plan (SDP1), and there are two components to this figure - the 'Housing Supply Target' and the 'Generosity Allowance'.
+It is identified in the Strategic Development Plan (SDP), and there are two components to this figure - the 'Housing Supply Target' and the 'Generosity Allowance'.

 The Housing Supply Target is derived from another source, the 'Housing Need and Demand Assessment (HNDA) which is a technical document that aims to give long run estimates of housing need, and provides an evidence base for both the Local Housing Strategy and Local Development Plans, and to ensure that the housing supply has the flexibility necessary for the continued delivery of new housing, this figure is increased by 10%, the so called generosity allowance.